DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 visualisations from nifti images.
 The tool is compatible with outputs from deepreg_predict as well as with other nifti images.

-The visualisation tool currently offers four unique functionalities which are described below.
-Each of these can be accessed using the `deepreg_vis` CLI tool.
-Examples are provided for each functionality but these can only be run after changing directory to the root folder which is `DeepReg`, this is to ensure that the test images are accessible.
-The functionalities can also be accessed by importing functions into a python script and this method is described in the last section of this document.
+The visualisation tool currently offers four functionalities using the command `deepreg_vis`, with their Python functions explained in the final section this document.
+Runn the below examples after changing directory to the root folder `DeepReg`.

 The creation of `.gif` files requires a movie writer that is compatible with `matplotlib` like `ffmpeg` in order to be able to write `.gif` files.
 Please refer to